Lateralus138/UniSym-Send/README.md

 ### Future Updates <a name="updates"></a>

-I have plans for at least 1 update with a new feature and I'm plannin a 2nd version written in Python.
+I have plans for at least 1 update with a new feature and I'm planning a 2nd version written in Python.

   - V1 - Update - AutoHotkey
     - New feature